Usenapp Review

 • Newsreader function

-• browse newsgroups and join threaded discussions
+• Browse newsgroups and join threaded discussions

-• downloads headers quickly and efficiently
+• Download headers quickly and efficiently

-• powerful filtering for unwanted content
+• Powerful filters for unwanted content

 Usenapp Newsreader